galaxyproject/gxadmin/docs/README.meta.md

 Command | Description
 ------- | -----------
+[`meta export-grafana-dashboards`](#meta-export-grafana-dashboards) | Export all dashboards from a Grafana database to CWD and commit them to git.
 [`meta influx-post`](#meta-influx-post) | Post contents of file (in influx line protocol) to influx [`meta influx-query`](#meta-influx-query) | Query an influx DB [`meta iquery-grt-export`](#meta-iquery-grt-export) | Export data from a GRT database for sending to influx